rberenguel/obsidian-nanananana-leader-plugin/README.md

 This plugin provides a "leader key" functionality, inspired by tmux (or vim), to create a new layer of keybindings.

 - **Leader Key**: Press a designated "leader" hotkey (default: `Mod+Space`) to enter a special mode.
 - **Command Mappings**: Once in leader mode, press a subsequent key(s) to trigger any Obsidian command, or a series of commands.
+You can also add hotkeys to open specific files.
 - **Customizable**: Configure the leader key, the timeout, and all command mappings through the settings tab.
 - **Discoverability**: A status bar item and a border effect indicate when leader mode is active.
 - **Help Modal**: Press `?` in leader mode to see a list of all your configured key mappings.